Tourism in India

-Tourism in India is important for the country's economy and is growing rapidly.
+Tourism in India is 4.6% of the country's gross domestic product (GDP).
+Unlike other sectors, tourism is not a priority sector for the Government of India.
 The World Travel and Tourism Council calculated that tourism generated ₹13.2 lakh crore or 5.8% of India's GDP and supported 32.1 million jobs in 2021.
 Even though, these numbers were lower than the pre-pandemic figures; the country's economy witnessed a significant growth in 2021 after the massive downturn during 2020.
 The sector is predicted to grow at an annual rate of 7.8% to ₹33.8 lakh crore by 2031 (7.2% of GDP).
-In October 2015, India's medical tourism sector was estimated to be worth US$3 billion, and it is projected to grow to US$7–8 billion by 2020.
+India has established itself as the 5th largest global travel healthcare destination with an estimated market size of around $9 billion in 2019, out of the total global travel healthcare industry of $44.8 billion(2019).
 In 2014, 184,298 foreign patients travelled to India to seek medical treatment.